 Because the three lines needed to collect full RGB information must be captured at slightly different points in time, ripples or other surface vibrations can cause the target to be closer or farther away when each line is captured.
 This can create pixel offsets and “halos” as described above.
 Similarly, discrete objects that might wobble or roll when moving on a conveyor can cause inconsistency between the three lines captured.
 For best results, trilinear cameras should be used when the target is flat and any fluctuations are small.

-The highest resolution for a prism line scan camera today is 4K.
-If your line scan system calls for an 8K or 16K line resolution, trilinear will be the only option.
+The highest resolution for a prism line scan camera today is 8K.
+If your line scan system calls for a 16K line resolution or higher, trilinear will be the only option.

 When your system requires a small-sized and lightweight camera with low power consumption